Leratoletsoele/Leratoletsoele.github.io/index.md

 ---

 ## 🧑🏽‍💼 Professional Profile
 Motivated final year Information and Communication Technology student with strong skills in software development and data analysis.
-Passionate about building efficient data-driven systems and solving real world problems using technology.
+Passionate about building efficient data driven systems and solving real world problems using technology.

 ---